cuMIP/normativeCranialGrowth/README.md

 ## Using the code

 ### Quick summary
-**Input**: age (in years); sex (binary indicator for male); nStdThickness, nStdIntensity, and nStdShape (arrays where elements represent the number of standard deviations to each of the average PCA coefficient).
+**Input**: age (in years); sex (binary indicator for male); nStdThickness, nStdIntensity, and nStdShape (arrays where elements represent the number of standard deviations away from the average PCA coefficients).

 **Output**: VTK PolyData for the external and internal cranial surface, with information of local bone thickness and density.